 Work can be stressful at times.
 Projects may be piling up or sales goals aren’t being met.
 Depending on the leadership in your organization, you may come across a supervisor or manager who tends to communicate in a more aggressive fashion, by yelling.
 A supervisor’s tendency to yell at employees may seem like it is the “wrong” way to manage people.
 But is it?

-However, the Harvard Business Review noted in article that some of the great leaders of our time such as Steve Jobs of Apple and Jeff Bezos of Amazon have reputations of being yellers.
+The Harvard Business Review noted in an article that some of the great leaders of our time such as Steve Jobs of Apple and Jeff Bezos of Amazon have reputations of being yellers.